An open API service indexing awesome lists of open source software.

 - Watch [Unit Testing](https://www.youtube.com/watch?v=wEhu57pih5w)

-- Read [Growing Object Oriented Software, Guided by Tests](http://www.growing-object-oriented-software.com/)
+- Read [Growing Object-Oriented Software, Guided by Tests](https://www.goodreads.com/book/show/4268826-growing-object-oriented-software-guided-by-tests)

 - Chapter 6: Object-Oriented Style